-A mammogram is an X-ray of your breast, which doctors use to detect early signs of breast cancer.
+A mammogram is an X-ray of your breast that doctors use to detect early signs of breast cancer.
 Regular mammograms can show breast abnormalities up to two years before they are felt with a physical exam.

 When Should I Get a Mammogram?

-Rush agrees with the American College of Radiology and the Society of Breast Imaging that all women at an average risk for breast cancer should begin annual mammograms at 40 years old.
+Rush agrees with the American College of Radiology and the Society of Breast Imaging that all women at an average risk for breast cancer should begin annual mammograms at age 40.

 Your provider may recommend earlier screening if you have a higher risk of breast cancer, including a family history or a mutation of the BRCA1 or BRCA2 genes.